 An informal conference or caucus permits crystallization of secret decisions to a point just short of ceremonial acceptance.
 There is rarely any purpose to a non-public, pre-meeting conference except to conduct some part of the decisional process behind closed doors.
 Only by embracing the collective inquiry in discussion stages, as well as the ultimate step of official action, can an open meeting regulation frustrate these evasive devices.
 As operative criteria, formality and informality are alien to the law's design, exposing it to the very evasions it was designed to prevent.
-Construed in light of the Brown Act's objectives, the term "meeting" extends to informal sessions or conferences of board members designed for the discussion of public business.
+Construed in light of the Brown Act's objectives, the term "meeting" extends to informal sessions or conferences of board members designed for the discussion of public business.22

 A similar result was reached by the Florida Supreme Court in the case of City of Miami v.
-Berns wherein the Florida court ruled that public officials violate Florida's open meeting law when they meet privately or secretly and transact or agree to transact public business at a future time in a certain manner.
-The Florida court went on to state that, regardless of whether a meeting or gathering is formal or informal, "[i]t is the law's intent that any meetings, relating to any matter on which foreseeable action will be taken, occur openly and publicly."
+Berns wherein the Florida court ruled that public officials violate Florida's open meeting law when they meet privately or secretly and transact or agree to transact public business at a future time in a certain manner.23 The Florida court went on to state that, regardless of whether a meeting or gathering is formal or informal, "[i]t is the law's intent that any meetings,

-&lt;sup>21 Sacramento Newspaper Guild v.
+21 Sacramento Newspaper Guild v.
 Sacramento County Bd. of Supervisors, 69 Cal.
 Rptr.
 480, 485 (Cal.
 Ct.
 App.
 1968).

-Id. at 487.
+22 Id. at 487.

-&lt;sup>23 Citv of Miami v.
+23 City of Miami v.
 Berns, 245 So.2d 38 (Fla.
 1971).